UGA Nickname & Mascot History

 All of the following information was discovered through Patrick's personal extensive research and is not considered "official" in accordance to the University of Georgia.
 If you have any additional details/information or believe some sort of error or omission has been made, please email Samples@patrickgarbin.com.

-In 1938, around the time a live bulldog was declared the University of Georgia's official mascot, a debate erupted on campus regarding the origin of the Bulldog as the symbol and spirit of the school.
-Athens businessman Morton S. Hodgson, who was Georgia's first four-letter athlete and grandfather of star receiver Pat Hodgson from the 1960s, announced that "Bulldogs" had become a nickname of the UGA football squad when he himself was the team mascot as a small child in 1890.
+In 1938, or around the time a live bulldog was declared the University of Georgia's official mascot, a debate erupted on campus regarding the origin of the Bulldog as the symbol and spirit of the school.
+Athens businessman Morton S. Hodgson, who was Georgia's first four-letter athlete and grandfather of star receiver Pat Hodgson of the 1960s, announced that "Bulldogs" had become a nickname of the UGA football squad when he himself was the team mascot as a small child.
 Hodgson was highly respected in the community; he had been involved in numerous organizations while at UGA and often spoke to groups of students on "home life and religion" after graduation.
-However, nothing was ever discovered backing up Hodgson's claim and, furthermore, Georgia did not field its first football team until 1892.
+However, although Hodgson was definitely the school's BASEBALL mascot during the 1890s, his claim of serving the football team, as well, has never been substantiated.